SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

 ### As a last ditch effort,
-you could try https://sourceforge.net/projects/dxwnd/ A software that helps win32 software like Sega Rally 2 :]
+You could try https://sourceforge.net/projects/dxwnd/ A software that helps win32 software like Sega Rally 2 :]

 ~ Chapter 1 ~